vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security.md

 should be authorized.
 Kubernetes offers preset admission controllers built into the `kube-apiserver`, such as `PodSecurityPolicy`.
 These can be enabled by altering flags on the `kube-apiserver`.
-To provide custom admission control without modifying the API server, Kubernetes offers an Admission webook functionality.
+To provide custom admission control without modifying the API server, Kubernetes offers an Admission webhook functionality.
 In this model, Kubernetes offers selected inbound request to an external service that can approve or deny the request.